alphansahin/mmWaveSDR/design_FPGA/README.md

 # Vivado Archive:
-This folder includes the archive file generated from Vivado 2020.2.
-The file consists of the implementation in addition to the IPs.
+This folder includes the archive file generated from Vivado 2020.2.The file consists of the implementation in addition to the IPs.
+Hence, it is a large file (>500 mbytes)

 The naming (mmWaveSDR_32_192_1536_d1_v47) implies the followings: